lumeland/lume.land/docs/core/scripts.md

 ---
 title: Scripts
-description: A guide on using Lume as a script runner
+description: A guide to use Lume as a script runner
 order: 11
 ---